 As a family man, public servant and successful entrepreneur, Rep. George Dunbar brings a combination of real-life experience and commitment to integrity to his role as a state lawmaker.

-George was sworn in to serve his second term as state representative for the 56th Legislative District in January 2013.
-During the 2013-14 session, George will serve as a House Republican Deputy Whip, Deputy Policy Committee Chairman and on the following standing committees: Children and Youth, Finance, Gaming Oversight, and State Government.
+George was sworn in to serve his fourth term as state representative for the 56th Legislative District in January 2017.
+During the 2017-18 session, George has been appointed to serve as majority vice chairman of the House Appropriations Committee.
+In addition, he is also a member of the Commerce, Finance (vice chairman) and Gaming Oversight committees.

 Before his election to the House, George served as the controller and chief financial officer at Ryco Inc. Prior to that, he ran his own business – Dunbar Consulting and Accounting – from 2005 to 2007.
 George earned additional management experience when he served as executive vice president at Wright Industries Inc. until 2005.